 Home to the famed Cliffs of Moher, historic castles, and stunning coastlines, western Ireland’s magic is apparent the moment you arrive.

-Located just minutes from Shannon Airport and a short drive to the Wild Atlantic Way, Dromoland Castle is perfectly positioned for a deluxe home base to explore this area.
+Located just minutes from Shannon Airport and a short drive to the Wild Atlantic Way, Dromoland Castle (read our full review) is perfectly positioned for a deluxe home base to explore this area.
 This is a prestigious Legend Preferred Hotel that embraces families and offers kids clubs during peak school and summer breaks, and children will likely receive personalized cookies and milk at bedtime.
 Baby-sitting is also available for date night dinners at the Castle’s Earl of Thurmond restaurant.

 Activities at Dromoland Castle for the entire family include falconry, archery, boating, and a tour by jaunting car, a horse and buggy made for site seeing.